Car Accidents

 What is the law for reporting an accident in Indiana?

-According to the car accident laws in Indiana, drivers involved in a car accident must report the accident to the police if there is injury, death, or entrapment.
-To be certain of your obligations following a crash, give us a call at Team Green Law.
+According to car accident laws in Indiana, drivers must report an accident to the police if it involves injury, death, or entrapment.
+To fully understand your obligations after a crash, contact Team Green Law.

 Do you have to call the police after an accident in Indiana?